Teddie98/QUOTES/README.md

 ### Installation
 Cloning
-'''Make sure you have all the Requirements or running angular apps installed such as node,npm, tsc and watchman'''
+'''Make sure you have all the Requirements or running angular apps installed such as node,npm, tsc'''
-'''Clone the project into your machine from https://github.com/Imma7/Quotes.git '''
+'''Clone the project into your machine from https://github.com/Teddie98/Quotes.git '''
 '''Run ng serve for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.'''

 ### Live Demo